nictrix/nictrix.github.com/_posts/2014-11-02-facebooks-mcrouter-setup.markdown

   IP.2 = <inbound ip address>
   {% endhighlight %}

-  <b>Make sure to update `IP.2` with the IP address the server will be connecting with.
-You can add more too; IP.3, IP.4, etc...</b>
+  <i>Make sure to update `IP.2` with the IP address the server will be connecting with.
+You can add more too; IP.3, IP.4, etc...</i>

   CSR: